 The HOLD/RST bit is used to determine whether /HOLD or /RESET function should be implemented on the hardware pin for 8-pin packages.
-When HOLD/RST=0 (factory default), the pin acts as /HOLD; when HOLD/RST=1, the pin acts as /RESET.
+When HOLD/RST=0 (factory default for part numbers with ordering options " IM " & " JM "), the pin acts as /HOLD; when HOLD/RST=1, the pin acts as /RESET(factory default for part numbers with ordering options " IR ").
 However, /HOLD or /RESET functions are only available when QE=0.
 If QE is set to 1, the /HOLD and /RESET functions are disabled, the pin acts as a dedicated data I/O pin.